Sector-F-Labs/reservoir/book/src/introduction.md

 - **Manages token limits** through intelligent truncation while preserving system and user messages

 ## Architecture Overview

-The system operates by intercepting API calls, performing context enrichment, and forwarding requests to the target Language Model provider.
+Reservoir is a command line tool that intercepts API calls, enriches them with relevant context, and forwards requests to the target Language Model provider.
+It can also run as an HTTP proxy, acting as an intermediary between clients and API endpoints.
 All conversation data remains local to the deployment environment.

 ## Data Model